ThibaultCastells/lightweight_facial_emotion_recognition/README.md

 The constraint in this project was to obtain a model of size <100MB (the lighter the better), while maintaining a good accuracy.

+This is a mini-project, made in 2 days.

 ## How to use it

 To train a new model, choose you parameters in *train.py* and run the following command: